-Wood stoves and fireplaces are regulated by the Washoe County Health District because they are major contributors to air pollution in the Truckee Meadows.
-Therefore before you make a purchase, it is important for you to spend some time researching whether it is legal to place a wood burning appliance in your home.
+Wood-burning devices (fireplaces, wood stoves, pellet stoves, and hydronic heaters) are regulated by the Washoe County Health District because they are major contributors to air pollution in the Truckee Meadows.
+Therefore before you make a purchase, it is important for you to spend some time researching whether it is legal to place a wood-burning device in your home.

 To find out the size of your property, you must contact the Washoe County Assessor's Office.

-The Truckee Meadows has been dealing with air pollution for many, many years.
-The two major contributors to air pollution in the winter are motor vehicles and wood burning.
+The Truckee Meadows has been dealing with air pollution for many years.
+The two major contributors to air pollution during the winter are motor vehicles and wood burning.
 There are regulations that require cars to be smog tested, and regulations to reduce wood burning.
-One of the regulations limits the wood burning appliances that can be put in high-density residential areas.
+One of the regulations limits the wood-burning devices that can be put in high-density residential areas.